hhariri/hhariri.github.io/_posts/2014-01-04-using-webstorm-to-maintain-a-jekyll-site.md

 comments: true
 ---

-I've recently moved this blog over to Jekyll and hosting on GitHub Pages and I've been using WebStorm for maintaining both my blog and some new web sites I'm working on.
+I've recently moved this blog over to Jekyll, hosting it on GitHub Pages and I've been using WebStorm for maintaining both my blog and some new web sites I'm working on.

-It's working out really well so I thought I'll share a few tips and tricks I'm using, if you could call them that.
+It's working out really well so I thought I'll share a few tips and tricks I'm using.

 ## Install the Markdown plugin

 WebStorm does not ship with Markdown support out of the box, but you can easily install the Markdown plugin.
-While Jekyll supports various flavors of markdown (I'm using Kramdown), the all share some common syntax, so you're good to go with the general Markdown plugin.
+While Jekyll supports various flavors of markdown (I'm using Kramdown), they all share some common syntax, so you're good to go with the general Markdown plugin.